microsoft/pxt-arcade/docs/skillmap/peachtree/peach1.md

 Well done!

 Take a look at the experience that you've created so far.
-Your peach should start rolling as soon as the game loads and keep going until it gets to the first set of hurdles!
+Your peach should start running as soon as the game loads and keep going until it gets to the first set of hurdles!

 When you're ready, click **Done** to head back out to the skillmap where you can play the next level to find out how to control your peach with buttons!